gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_SpottingPlayers/README.md

 * Solid Wall Region Id: The regionId that represents something the NPC cannot see through and all vision should stop at.
 * Track Spotter for Balloon: If true, when a player is spotted, the event that spotted the player will automatically be the target of the next "Show Balloon" command the game runs, in spite of whatever target you choose for Show Balloon.
 Don't want this?
 Change it to no
 * Track Map Position: If true, the three variables above will be filled with the new MapId, X an Y position any time "Transfer Player" is done.
 Don't want to use them?
 Set this to false

+#### Note:
+You must put in the plugin command StartSpotting in any common event if you want to reset the watchers to look for you again